 - This event has passed.

-Implant Treatment in the Esthetic Zone NYU – France (CEIOP)
+Implant Treatment In The Esthetic Zone, NYU – Italy

 The maxillary anterior dental implant is perhaps the most challenging for the clinician.
 Knowledge of esthetics, bone grafting, gingival grafting and precise implant placement is essential to achieve an implant restoration indistinguishable from the natural dentition.
 In modern implant dentistry, mere osseointegration is not enough.
 We tolerate no less than perfection.
 Thus the position that creates the most beautiful and functional prosthesis dictates the location of the implant, not the ridge morphology.
 Today, we simply grow bone where we desire it.

 Techniques that are now available to augment hard and soft tissue at the various phases of treatment will be shown.
 Techniques will include particulate bone grafting, guided bone regeneration with bio-absorbable and non-resorbable membranes and the use of the osteotomes and ridge expanders.
-Soft tissue procedures to assure optimal esthetic reconstruction before implant placement, at implant placement, at second stage surgery and after second stage surgery will also be demonstrated.
-These include flap designs to optimize ideal soft tissue profiles, three dimensional connective tissue grafting, the use of number of second stage surgical flap designs.
-The requirements and limitation of papilla regeneration between implants, implants and natural teeth, and implants and pontics will be shown.
+Soft tissue procedures to assure optimal esthetic reconstruction before implant placement, at implant placement, at second stage surgery and after second-stage surgery will also be demonstrated.
+These include flap designs to optimize ideal soft-tissue profiles, three-dimensional connective tissue grafting, the use of a number of second stage surgical flap designs.
+The requirements and limitations of papilla regeneration between implants, implants and natural teeth, and implants and pontics will be shown.

 • Treatment planning for ideal esthetics